BrooklynGamery/gdocexpo/codeofconduct/content.markdown

 While screenshots are permitted, no broadcasts or recordings of presentations are allowed without confirmation from GDoCExpo staff.

-If you feel unsafe or uncomfortable, please talk with an organizer or volunteer.
+If you feel unsafe or uncomfortable, please talk with an organizer or moderator.
 You can also [report a violation using this form](https://goo.gl/forms/T9SgQmkhkHQz0J7U2) if you feel more comfortable contacting us digitally.
-If you see someone being treated with disrespect, please speak up either yourself or by getting an organizer/volunteer involved.
+If you see someone being treated with disrespect, please speak up either yourself or by getting an organizer/moderator involved.
 With your help we can make sure everyone involved is being treated with respect.